Keyword density in SEO was an important foundational concept of search engine optimization.

 Usually, lengthy footers were included at the bottom of web pages containing dozens and sometimes hundreds of keyword variants as common search terms.
 So, the content used to be crowded with the keyword-stuffed footer.

 For example, a hotel website would often feature footers consisting of hyperlinked keywords such as “Cheap Hotels Barcelona,” “cheap hotels Madrid,” “cheap hotels Cairo,” and more that would take visitors to another similarly crowded webpage featuring keyword-stuffed footer.

-SEO professionals used the technique of keyword-stuffing to rank on the first page of Google search results for virtually any keyword out there.
+SEO professionals use keyword stuffing to rank on the first page of Google search results for virtually any keyword.

 However, nowadays, this practice of keyword stuffing has become obsolete.
-Google’s algorithms have become more sophisticated and interpret these keyword-stuffed pages like a “cheap” hack to engineer the SERPs.
+Google’s algorithms have become more sophisticated, interpreting these keyword-stuffed pages like a “cheap” hack to engineer the SERPs.

 What is the Optimal Keyword Density?

 Nowadays, there is nothing such as “optimal” keyword density.
-The concept of optimal keyword density is a myth as there are no definite rules to keyword density.
+The concept of optimal keyword density is a myth, as there are no definite rules for keyword density.

-Google does not provide guidelines on the number of keywords that should appear on your piece of content.
+Google does not provide guidelines on the number of keywords that should appear in your content.

-That said, before Google’s Panda update, a keyword density from 2% to 3% was considered optimal that would make your content optimized and increase its visibility and increase the overall experience of your audience.
+That said, before Google’s Panda update, a keyword density from 2% to 3% was considered optimal, which would optimize your content, increase its visibility, and increase the overall experience of your audience.

 However, this scenario was drastically changed in 2019.
-Now, there is no ideal percentage nor a one size fits all solution.
+There is no ideal percentage nor a one size fits all solution.
 Loading your content with a high volume of keywords is not considered important.